kunalnano/mcp-inspector/README.md

 MIT License - see [LICENSE](LICENSE)

-## 🙏 Note
+## 🙏 Acknowledgments

-This is **MCP Monitor** - not to be confused with other similarly named tools.
-We focus on simplicity, Port.io integration, and a beautiful dashboard without complex authentication.
+Built for the MCP ecosystem.
+Special thanks to Port.io users!

 ---

 <p align="center">
   <b>The Simple MCP Monitoring Solution</b><br>
-  <a href="https://github.com/kunalnano/mcp-inspector">⭐ Star on GitHub</a>
+  <a href="https://github.com/kunalnano/mcp-monitor">⭐ Star on GitHub</a>
 </p>